 Tap or click Store to open the Windows Store.

-Tap or click the app you want to install, and then tap or click Install.
+Swipe down on or right-click the app you want to install, then tap or click Install.

 If you’re still experiencing problems with an app, use the support info listed on the app’s description page to contact the app publisher for help.